Exact Worst-case Performance of First-order Methods for Composite Convex Optimization: Performance estimation framework for first-order algorithms

 \subsection{Tractable formulation of the performance estimation problem}

 \modAT{In this section, we present our main result, stating that computing the exact worst-case performance of a method on a class of functions is tractable and can, in many cases, be formulated as~\eqref{PEPS:SDP}.
-We start with the concept of Gram-representability for the different ingredients of the performance estimation problem.} \begin{definition} A class of functions is Gram-representable (resp.\@ linearly Gram-representable) if and only if its interpolation conditions~\eqref{def:cvx_interp_cond} can be formulated using a finite number of convex (resp.\@ linear) constraints involving only the matrix $G_N$ and the function values $F_N$. \end{definition} \modAT{ The functional classes of smooth strongly convex functions, smooth convex functions with bounded (sub)gradients, and strongly convex functions with bounded domain are linearly Gram-representable.
+We start with the concept of Gram-representability for the different ingredients of the PEP.} \begin{definition}A class of functions is Gram-representable (resp., linearly \\Gram-representable) if and only if its interpolation conditions~\eqref{def:cvx_interp_cond} can be formulated using a finite number of convex (resp., linear) constraints involving only the matrix $G_N$ and the function values $F_N$. \end{definition}

+\modAT{ The functional classes of smooth strongly convex functions, smooth convex functions with bounded (sub)gradients, and strongly convex functions with bounded domain are linearly Gram-representable.
 In addition, the particular subclasses of support and indicator convex functions share this same advantageous property.
 The details and proofs of these results are postponed to \secref{sec:cvx_interp}.}

-\begin{definition} A performance measure is Gram-representable (resp.\@ linearly \\Gram-representable) if and only if it can be expressed as a concave (resp.\@ linear) function involving only the matrix $G_N$ and the function values $F_N$. \end{definition} \modAT{The class of linearly Gram-representable performance criteria contains a large variety of choices, including most standard measures we are aware of.
-For example, it is easy to check that standard \rev{optimality criteria} in function values $F(x_N)-F(x_*)$, in residual subgradient norm $\normdsq{\tilde{\nabla}F(x_N)}$, distance to optimality $\normpsq{x_N-x_*}$, and distance to feasibility $\normpsq{x_N-\Pi_Q(x_N)}$ can be handled.
+\begin{definition} A performance measure is Gram-representable (resp., linearly \\Gram-representable) if and only if it can be expressed as a concave (resp., linear) function involving only the matrix $G_N$ and the function values $F_N$. \end{definition}

+\modAT{The class of linearly Gram-representable performance criteria contains a large variety of choices, including most standard measures we are aware of.
+For example, it is easy to check that standard \rev{optimality criteria} in function values $F(x_N)-F(x_*)$, in residual subgradient norm $\normdsqsm{\tilde{\nabla}F(x_N)}$, distance to optimality $\normpsq{x_N-x_*}$, and distance to feasibility $\normpsq{x_N-\Pi_Q(x_N)}$, can be handled.